 A Crossing of the San Antonio Belt & Terminal Railway and the Galveston, Harrisburg & San Antonio Railway

 In 1917, the Missouri-Kansas-Texas (MKT, "Katy") railroad funded the construction of the San Antonio Belt & Terminal (SAB&T) Railway (and then leased it for 99 years) to provide switching services among railroads in the San Antonio area.
 One of the primary customers for the SAB&T's services was the Galveston, Harrisburg & San Antonio (GH&SA) Railway, a property of the Southern Pacific (SP) system that was eventually merged into the Texas & New Orleans (T&NO) railroad, SP's principal operating company in Texas.
-Tower 112 was established in 1919 at a crossing of the SAB&T and GH&SA railroads in southeast San Antonio.
+Tower 112 was established on December 30, 1919 as a 39-function mechanical interlocker at a crossing of the SAB&T and GH&SA railroads in southeast San Antonio.
 The GH&SA line was (and remains) the famous "Sunset Route", now operated by Union Pacific.

 Aerial Image, Tower 112 Location